xloem/multiplayertimetravel/README.md

 On that topic of cognitive strugglesn my goal here is just an incredibly basic simulation, whatever is the bare essentials to demonstrate the concept.

+Another project idea I often combine with this one as the concept of there being arbitrary scales: that a player could shift larger or smaller to be a group or a member of that group, possibly without bound if conditions are right.
+Simplified if all scales use the same mechanics.

 Part of the inspiration here may be based on experiences of people with dissociative amnesia, where experiences can shift as if there are separate realities one fits into when near.